Determine languages

 Strict language routing

 Strict language routing causes the display of an error message if the URL and language-host mapping do not match.
 The following examples show how the language routing works.
-Say, for example, that on a website there is a page under root named News in English and Nyheter in Swedish.
-Given that no language mapping is defined for site hosts in configuration file, the URLs are handled as follows:
+Say, for example, that on a website, there is a page under root named News in English and Nyheter in Swedish.
+Given that there is no language mapping defined for site hosts in the configuration file, it handles the URLs as follows:

-- http://localhost/News/ (404 since when not having language-host mapping in config language segment must be present)
+(404 because when not having a language-host mapping in config language segment must be present)http://localhost/en/News/

-- http://localhost/en/Nyheter/ (404 since language for a page with the URL segment does not match the language segment)
+(404 because the language for a page with the URL segment does not match the language segment)

 You can modify the strict language routing behavior with a configuration setting strictLanguageRouting